magiwanders/Nand2Tetris-Hack-Computer-JS-Reimplementation/README.md

 # Nand2Tetris-Hack-Computer-JS-Reimplementation
-This is a minimalist/barebones javascript implementation of the famous Nand2Tetris course Hack Computer.
+This is a minimalist/barebones in-browser javascript simulator of the famous Nand2Tetris course Hack Computer.
 It provides much control over the execution of programs and a better performance than the java implementation provided with the course (although with much less complementar functionality).

+[www.google.com] Online Simulator

 Video coming soon!